207th (Ottawa-Carleton) Battalion, CEF: Presentation of colours

-News Reel Movie of Presentation of Colours from Collections Canada

 Preparation for deployment

 Despite all of his efforts to form a fighting battalion, Lieutenant-Colonel MacLean still did not know what the fate of his unit would be within the Canadian Expeditionary Force.
 In hindsight, it's easy to see that the 207th was destined to be a reinforcement unit for front-line Canadian units.
 By mid-December MacLean had discovered out that no more infantry battalions would be sent overseas as anything other than large reinforcement drafts.
 He immediately submitted a proposal to Militia Headquarters regarding the fate of the 207th.
 MacLean suggested that it be converted into a railway construction battalion, arguing that of the 750 soldiers currently on the battalion's strength, 600 could be used to form the core of a railway unit, the other 150 being sent as an infantry reinforcement draft overseas.
 He noted: "You will notice that we have, in our Battalion, a good many civil engineers, public land surveyors, railway superintendents, section foremen, drivers, saddlers, and tailors."

 Although no response to his proposal was found in the documentary record, the 207th was never converted.
 Nevertheless, a later infantry battalion raised in Ottawa, the 257th Overseas Battalion, was reformed as a railway construction unit, serving in France and Flanders from 1917 to 1919 as the 7th Battalion, Canadian Railway Troops.

 As 1917 began the 207th's time in Ottawa came to a close and the battalion prepared to move closer to overseas deployment.
 Before leaving Ottawa, the battalion was inspected by Brigadier-General T.D.R.
 Hemming, the 3rd Divisional Area commander.
 He was quite impressed with the officers, non-commissioned officers, and men, remarking: "A very good class of men.
 Good physique and intelligent."
 The general discipline of the men was also reported as "very good".
 It was also noted that no soldiers from the battalion had been court-martialled during its eleven months in existence in the nation's capital.